 It is time to deliver health care for everyone.
 Minnesota and the U.S. already spend twice as much on health care as people in other nations.
 Yet we have health outcomes that are much worse than comparable countries.

-He authored the proposed Minnesota health Plan (Senate File 1643) which would cover everyone for all their medical needs – including dental, prescription drugs, vision and hearing care, mental health services, chemical dependency treatment, home care services, and nursing home care.
+He authored the proposed Minnesota health Plan (Senate File 929) which would cover everyone for all their medical needs – including dental, prescription drugs, vision and hearing care, mental health services, chemical dependency treatment, home care services, and nursing home care.
 Patients would choose their doctors, and there would be no co-pays, deductibles, or other barriers to care.

 The obstacles to its passage?
-Republicans work alongside the insurance industry, pharmaceutical lobby, and other powerful interests to block it – even though we would have healthier people; even though the plan would cost less than our current dysfunctional system.
+Politicians work alongside the insurance industry, pharmaceutical lobby, and other powerful interests to block it – even though we would have healthier people; even though the plan would cost less than our current dysfunctional system.

 Why the Minnesota Health Plan would cost less, despite covering everyone